tamzidkarim/IUTRoutineManagementSystem/README.md

 # IUTRoutineManagementSystem
-A routine management system for our own University
+A routine management system for our own University.
+Spring MVC